As of April 28, 2020

 User acknowledges that Shmoop is not responsible for pre-screening UGC, and from time to time, inappropriate content may appear on the Site before Shmoop is able to remove it.
-User acknowledges that Shmoop has a right (but not an obligation) to pre-screen, refuse, or remove any posts on any subject any time, for any reason, at Shmoop’s sole discretion and without warning.
+User acknowledges that Shmoop has a right (but not an obligation) to pre-screen, refuse, or remove any posts on any subject at any time, for any reason, at Shmoop’s sole discretion and without warning.

 User agrees that User must evaluate, and bear all risks associated with, the use of any UGC, including reliance on the accuracy, completeness, or usefulness of such UGC.
-In this regard, User acknowledges that User may not rely on any UGC created by Shmoop or submitted to Shmoop, including but not limited to, information in Shmoop Opinions, Shmoop Profiles, Shmoop Writing Lab, and all other tools, features, or elements of Shmoop and Shmoop Services.
-User agrees that following any links or references posted as UGC on the Shmoop website is done at User’s own risk and that Shmoop is not responsible for other sites which are linked from the Shmoop website.
+In this regard, User acknowledges that User may not rely on any UGC created by Shmoop or submitted to Shmoop, including, but not limited to, information in Shmoop Opinions, Shmoop Profiles, Shmoop Writing Lab, and all other tools, features, or elements of Shmoop and the Services.
+User agrees that following any links or references posted as UGC on the Site website is done at User’s own risk and that Shmoop is not responsible for other sites which are linked from the Shmoop website.

-- User Feedback and Contributions
+X. User Feedback and Contributions

-IX.
+XII.
 Advertisers or Third Party Vendors

 Shmoop Services or web pages may include advertisements.
 User’s correspondence or business dealings with, or participation in the promotions of, advertisers or third party vendors found on or through Shmoop Services, including payment and delivery of related goods or products, and any other terms, conditions, warranties, or representations associated with such dealings, are solely between User and such advertiser or third party vendor.
 User’s questions, complaints, or claims must be directed to the advertiser or third party vendor.
 User agrees that Shmoop shall not be responsible or liable for any loss or damage of any sort incurred as the result of any such dealings or as a result of the presence of advertisers, third party vendors, or product reviews in Shmoop Services.

-X. Links and Co-Branding
+XIII.
+Links and Co-Branding

-XI.
+XIV.
 Warranty Disclaimer

-o Warranties that Shmoop products, software, or services, or level of quality of Shmoop’s products, software, or services, will satisfy User’s requirements or meet User’s expectations;
+o Warranties that Shmoop products, software, or Services, or level of quality of Shmoop’s products, software, or Services, will satisfy User’s requirements or meet User’s expectations;

 o Warranties on the accuracy, reliability, legality, or completeness of the information within Shmoop or Shmoop Services;